Can Rabbits Eat Lettuce?

 Nevertheless, your rabbit will need a balanced herbivorous diet.
 This means that you can feed them certain types of lettuce at a small rate.
 Rabbits shouldn't be given too much lettuce.
 It's best to give them small amounts of a variety of fruits and vegetables.
 Also, remember to slowly introduce a new food into their diet so they can well adapt to it.

 It should also be said that we must prioritise quality over quantity when it comes to feeding our rabbit.
-Go for local organic food when possible and always be careful not to change their diet overnight.
+Go for local organic food when possible and always be careful not to change their diet over night.
 Rabbits can be very delicate animals and a big change in their diet will have a direct impact on their health and thus on their behavior.

 What kind of lettuce can rabbits eat?

 As we've previously mentioned, rabbits can eat certain types of lettuce.
 This implies there's at least one kind of lettuce that rabbits cannot eat, and that one is iceberg lettuce.
 Although many may think that all lettuce is the same, this is simply not true.
-They vary in color, texture and nutritional properties.
+They cary in color, texture and nutritional properties.

 So, why can't rabbits eat iceberg lettuce?
 It's discouraged to give rabbits iceberg lettuce because this type of lettuce contains laudanum.
 This is a substance that can damage a rabbit's organism at certain concentrations.
 In other words, if you gave your rabbit iceberg lettuce once by accident, this shouldn't be a problem.
 However, if you incorporate it into their everyday diet, this can bring consequences to their health.